 Please read these terms and conditions carefully.
 These conditions, together with our Privacy Notice and the written information we brought to your attention before we confirmed your booking, set out the terms and conditions of the contract between you and RSD Travel Limited and show your and our contractual commitments to each other.

-RSD Travel Limited is a company registered in England and Wales with company number 07507940 and has its registered office at RSD Travel Ltd., 2nd Floor Suite, Cuttlemill Farmhouse, Cuttlemill Business Park, Watling Street, Towcester NN12 6LF, United Kingdom.
+RSD Travel Limited is a company registered in England and Wales with company number 07507940 and has its business address at RSD Travel Ltd., 2nd Floor Suite, Cuttlemill Farmhouse, Cuttlemill Business Park, Watling Street, Towcester NN12 6LF, United Kingdom.

 Your contract will be governed by English law and any disputes will be dealt with in the courts of England and Wales.
 If you live in Northern Ireland or Scotland, the courts of Northern Ireland or Scotland (as appropriate), can, if you so wish, deal with any disputes and Northern Irish or Scottish law shall then apply (as applicable).